-Goal 3: HCC's waste management system is adaptable to changing policy and market circumstances policy n 6: Engage the NSW and Federal governments to advocate broader review, reform, and strategic infrastructure planning that is sensitive needs of the Hawkesbury and the broader Western Sydney Region Status 6.1 Engage with the NSW Government regarding waste regulation, policy and standards that have implications for Hawkesbury's strategic objectives.
-Current and Ongoing Action indust n 7: Research partnerships that benefit HCC and broader waste try Status 7.1 Explore opportunities to build on the previous collaboration or new partnerships with Western Sydney University, University of Technology Sydney, TAFE, and other institutions to facilitate trials and research.
-New Go oal 4: HCC's waste management system is in alignment wi waste hierarchy and ecologically sustainable deve n 8: Review service delivery models for best practice resource recovery ost effectiveness, and where appropriate implement changes Status 8.1 Waste Collection and Processing Contracts: Progress procurement processes, through market sounding, partnership investigations & confirming performance expectations.
+Goal 3: HCC's waste management system is adaptable to changing policy and market circumstances policy 6: Engage the NSW and Federal governments to advocate broader review, reform, and strategic infrastructure planning that is sensitive needs of the Hawkesbury and the broader Western Sydney Region Status 6.1 Engage with the NSW Government regarding waste regulation, policy and standards that have implications for Hawkesbury's strategic objectives.
+Current and Ongoing Action 7: Research partnerships that benefit HCC and broader waste industry Status 7.1 Explore opportunities to build on the previous collaboration or new partnerships with Western Sydney University, University of Technology Sydney, TAFE, and other institutions to facilitate trials and research.
+New

+G Goal 4: HCC's waste management system is in alignment with principles of the waste hierarchy and ecologically sustainable development on 8: Review service delivery models for best practice resource recovery cost effectiveness, and where appropriate implement changes Status 8.1 Waste Collection and Processing Contracts: Progress procurement processes, through market sounding, partnership investigations & confirming performance expectations.
 HCC to remain flexible for opportunities to respond to changing policy & market conditions, & new infrastructure in the pipeline.
 New 8.2 HCWMF continues to provide sorting & disposal opportunities for residents, & over time increases re-use & recycling opportunities (e.g., recovery niche waste streams, hosting social enterprise recovery initiatives & supplementary on-site recycling activities where feasible) Current and Ongoing 8.3 Offtake opportunities for waste and industrial by-products are considered in HCWMF master planning.
 The principles of circular economy and industrial symbiosis are at the forefront of planning for future uses of HCWMF.
 Current and Ongoing 8.3.1 Small Scale Technology to support recovery of food waste has been identified as a particular focus area.
 However, scale and secure offtake markets is required for this to be a viable solution for HCC.
 This would need to be competitive with third party organic waste recovery services currently on the market.
 New 8.4 Educating the community about future waste management needs, such that they are part of process for change.
 HCC to consider providing public updates on their progress away from landfill and towards solutions that maximise resource recovery.
-Current and Ongoing 8.5 HCC has contingency waste management plans and processes in place to respond impacts of natural disasters, climate changes and other potential disruptions.
-New
+Current and Ongoing